School Resource Officer

 The Need for an Officer

 When successful, the program has proven to be a very positive asset to the school and community.
-And of course, should an issue needing the attention of Law Enforcement arise, the SRO is readily available.
+And of course, should an issue needing the attention of Law Enforcement arise, an SRO is readily available.
 In some cases, the simple presence of an officer is deterrent enough for many bad behaviors.

 How the Program Works

-How does it work, what does an SRO do?
 The basic concept for the duties of an SRO includes creating a positive role model for students, creating a link between law enforcement and the students, and being a resource for parents, staff, administration, and students in regard to law enforcement and community problems.
 The SRO is also available to investigate crimes that occur on school grounds.
 The program functions on three levels consisting of law enforcement, student counseling, and law-related education.

 Law related education - Besides being an active law enforcement officer, the SRO is a teacher.
 In the classroom, an SRO can present topics with relevance to the students' lives.